Thomas Jefferson: Early life and education

 During his first year in college, Jefferson spent considerable time attending parties and dancing and was not very frugal with his expenditures; in his second year, regretting that he had squandered away time and money in his first year, he committed to studying fifteen hours a day.
 While at William & Mary, Jefferson became a member of the Flat Hat Club, the nation's oldest secret society, a small group whose members included St. George Tucker, Edmund Randolph, and James Innes.

 Jefferson concluded his formal studies in April 1762.
 He read the law under Wythe's tutelage while working as a law clerk in his office.
 Jefferson was well-read in a broad variety of subjects, including law, philosophy, history, natural law, natural religion, ethics, and several areas of science, including astronomy and agriculture.

 Jefferson kept two commonplace books: from about age 15 to 30, he compiled a book of sayings and quotations, published in the 20th century as Jefferson's Literary Commonplace Book.
 During his years of legal study under Wythe, Jefferson began recording his notes on law, history, and philosophy, and continued to do so until the end of his life; his Legal Commonplace Book was also published in the 20th century.

 On July 20, 1765, Jefferson's sister Martha married his close friend and college companion Dabney Carr, which greatly pleased Jefferson.
-In October of that year, however, Jefferson mourned his sister Jane's unexpected death at age 25.
+In October of that year, however, Jefferson's sister Jane unexpectedly died at age 25.
+Her death plunged Jefferson into a months-long period of mourning that was spoken of amongst the family.

 Jefferson treasured his books and amassed three sizable libraries in his lifetime.
 He began assembling his first library, which grew to 200 volumes, in his youth.
 Wythe was so impressed with Jefferson that he later bequeathed his entire library to him.
 In 1770, however, Jefferson's first library was destroyed in a fire at his Shadwell home.
 His second library, which replenished the first, grew to nearly 6,500 volumes by 1814.
-Jefferson organized his books into three broad categories of the human mind: memory, reason, and imagination.
 After British forces set the Library of Congress on fire in the Burning of Washington in 1814, Jefferson sold his second library to the U.S. government for $23,950, hoping to help jumpstart the Library of Congress's rebuilding.
 Jefferson used a portion of the proceeds to pay off some of his large debt.
 Jefferson soon resumed collecting his third personal library.
 In a letter to John Adams, Jefferson wrote, "I cannot live without books."
 By the time of Jefferson's death a decade later, his third and final library had grown to nearly 2,000 volumes.